justjake/drc-sim-keyboard/README.md

 1. run `sudo dhclient $WLAN` to get an IP address for your connection from the Wii U.
 1. To make switching between the Gamepad and your computer easier, you can set your wireless adapter's MAC address to be that of your Gamepad.
 I highly recommend doing this; reduces frustration with the connection process a lot.
    Make the edit in `wpa_supplicant/start-wpa_supplicant.sh`.
+You can narrow down the list of MAC addresses by scanning only 5ghz and looking for addresses prefixed with `18:2A` which both my DRC and Wii U share.

 When you're finished, you should see something like this: [my hooray tweet](https://twitter.com/jitl/status/609875855112712193/photo/1)